6Marzel9/-ZeroMoon/readme.md

 ## Automated Liquidity

 **Process**
 To ensure a robust and deep trading pool on PancakeSwap, ZeroMoon automatically adds liquidity using a portion of transaction fees.
 These fees are collected in `_accumulatedLiquidityTokens`.
 When thresholds are met (sufficient tokens accumulated, sufficient BNB in the contract for gas), the contract swaps half these tokens for BNB and pairs them with the remaining half to add liquidity.
-This process continues until `LP_DEPOSIT_LIMIT` (50% of `ORIGINAL_SUPPLY`) is reached.
+This process continues until `LP_DEPOSIT_LIMIT` is reached (tracked by `_totalLpDeposited` for net tokens added, or `_totalGrossLpCollected` for gross tokens designated for LP).

 **How It Works**
-- **Fee Collection**: Liquidity fees (3.0% or 4.75% depending on phase) are added to `_accumulatedLiquidityTokens` and the contract's own token balance (`_userAccountData[contractAddress].scaledBalance`).
+- **Fee Collection**: Liquidity fees (3.0% or 4.75% depending on phase) are added to `_accumulatedLiquidityTokens` and the contract's own token balance (`_userAccountData[contractAddress].scaledBalance`). `_totalGrossLpCollected` is also incremented.
 - **Trigger Conditions & Execution**: Liquidity addition can be initiated in several ways:
     - **Internally**: From `_distributeFees` after a regular transaction, if conditions are met.
     - **By EchoPinger Bot**: Via the authorized `executeLpFromPoke()` call (if configured and called).